chicleracha/tracetcp/README.md

 # Revision History

+### version 1.0.5 10-06-2020
+* Added -X option to kill the trace after a number of unresponsive hops.
+* Elapsed time is shown when completing the trace

 ### version 1.0.4 28-05-2020
 * Showing same latency info for the last hop.
-Increased number of ping limitation to 10
+Increased number of ping limitation to 50

 ### version 1.0.3 24-11-2016
 * Add support for HSRP routers (fix provided by Dresco)